What is Rheumatoid Arthritis?

 Patients who develop rheumatoid arthritis or juvenile rheumatoid arthritis – or a flare-up of rheumatoid arthritis – after receiving a vaccine may be entitled to compensation from the federal government.

-How to File a Vaccine Injury Claim for JRA or RA
+How to File a Vaccine Injury Claim

 If you came down with Rheumatoid Arthritis or Juvenile RA after getting a vaccine, you may be eligible to receive money from the government through the National Vaccine Injury Compensation Program (NVICP).

 We can help you find out if you are eligible for compensation and represent you in the Federal Vaccine Court.
 And you never have to pay us, even if we win your case.

 There are no legal costs for a vaccine injury client represented by mctlaw.
 When your case is over, our law firm gets legal fees and costs paid directly by the Vaccine Court.
 This payment is separate from any money you are awarded by the Federal Vaccine Court.
 So you never have to share ANY portion of your money for damages with our law firm.